genomicsclass/leanpub/manuscript/expressing_design_formula.md

 This group now fits a separate coefficient for each group.
 We will explore this design in more depth later on.

-### More Variables
+#### More variables

-We can simply add additional variables with a `+` sign, in order to build a design matrix which fits based on the information in additional variables:
+We can simply add additional variables with a `+` sign in order to build a design matrix which fits based on the information in additional variables:

 ```r